European-Unified-ID/euid-docs-preview/preview/docs/guides/integration-mobile-client-server.md

 ---
-title: EUID client-server integration guide for mobile
+title: Client-server integration guide for mobile
 sidebar_label: Client-server integration for mobile
-pagination_label: EUID client-server integration guide for mobile
+pagination_label: Client-server integration guide for mobile
 description: Setting up a mobile integration with token generate on server and refresh on client.
 hide_table_of_contents: false
 sidebar_position: 04